microsoft/ivy/doc/examples/client_server_example.md

 Every inductive invariant is an invariant, but not every invariant is inductive.
-An inductive invariant is relatively easy to prove, since we only have to verify the iniation and consecution property, a task which Ivy can usually perform automatically.
+An inductive invariant is relatively easy to prove, since we only have to verify the initiation and consecution properties, a task which Ivy can usually perform automatically.
 Usually, though, the invariant properties we really want to prove are not inductive and we therefore require some cleverness to *strengthen* the desired